 Field House Social, 2525 University Commons Way – Looking for the largest TV in the South?
 It’s here, along with lots of fried appetizers and burgers.
 Their website is lacking and doesn’t showcase the facility well, but it’s certainly gaining in popularity.

-Another hot-sport is Skybox, at 415 S Gay Street.
-They have 18 TVs and 2 huge projection screens for an up-close view of whether Butch Jones can manage the Vols first 10-win season in – well – in a very long time.
+Another hot-spot is Skybox, at 415 S Gay Street.
+They have 18 TVs and two massive projection screens for an up-close view of whether Jeremy Pruitt can manage the Vols first 10-win season in – well – in a very long time.

 College Station (Texas A&M)

-The Tap, 815 Harvey Road – I’m still getting used to the Aggies being a SEC school.
-Fortunately, SEC fans are inclusive and we welcomed the 12th man school will open arms.
-Now Mississippi State has someone to discuss the finer points of bovine castration with.
+The Tap, 815 Harvey Road – I’m still getting used to the Aggies being an SEC school.
+Fortunately, SEC fans are inclusive, and we welcomed the 12th man school will open arms.
+Now Mississippi State has someone that can discuss the finer points of bovine castration.
 This place is less than a mile from Kyle Field and serves the usual bar fare.
 No kids after 8:00 p.m., no exceptions and that’s not a negative either.

 They’re located less than a mile from Kyle Field and serve the usual bar fare.
 No kids after 8:00 p.m., no exceptions and that’s not a negative either.

 This one is a bit tricky.
 The Vanderbilt stadium is located just off West End Avenue, right behind the Marriott hotel and in the middle of Nashville.
-There are a number of outstanding restaurants close by and lower Broadway (the same street as West End, but it changes names) music bars and restaurants are a short Uber ride away.
+There are some outstanding restaurants close by, and lower Broadway (the same street as West End, but it changes names) music bars and restaurants are a short Uber ride away.
 Even closer are some fantastic places in the Gulch.